-The Storm and Swedish are partnering with Camp Ten Trees this season to support and promote diversity and inclusion.
+The Storm and Swedish partnered with Camp Ten Trees this season to support and promote diversity and inclusion.

 This Seattle-based non-profit runs overnight camp programs for LGBTQ+ youth and youth of LGBTQ+ families in the Summer and Spring.
 In addition to traditional camp activities like swimming, arts & crafts, and hiking, campers engage in workshops exploring identity, social justice, youth coalition building, and much more – in an environment where they are loved, accepted, and celebrated for being who they are.